padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 ]Use the gfsh show missing-disk-stores command to see all disk stores that are being waited on by other members.
 ```

-Looking at Split A server logs, we see different messages.
+Looking at the Split A server logs, we see different messages.
 They are unable to connect to the locators.

 ```console
 ...